Western Illinois University: Macomb Campus

 - Demonstrated commitment and ability to work with a diverse student body and staff.

 ACD Professional Development Opportunities

-- Serve as an instructor for a credited Resident Assistant course
+- Potentially serve as an instructor for a credited Resident Assistant course

 - Serve on a UHDS committee or collateral assignment